-II.
 GEOGRAPHIC FOCUS

 Projects are eligible from throughout the program boundary, which includes all of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont, as well as parts of New York.
-(See map to right, or click on "Map" to view the map in more detail.)
+(See map, or click on "Map" to view the map in more detail.)
 However, within the Long Island Sound and Connecticut River watershed, NEFRF will only consider projects to sustain and restore healthy forests, grasslands and fish passage projects.
 All other projects should apply to the Long Island Sound Futures Fund (LISFF).
-LISFF has significantly more funding available than NEFRF and proposals are due May 13, 2024.
+LISFF has significantly more funding available than NEFRF and proposals are due May 29, 2025.

-III.
 PROGRAM PRIORITIES